 Brain activation responses to food cues and stress and their relationships to obesity and metabolic factors in women compared to men: Analyses of data from both adolescents and adults continues.
 So far, research shows individual differences in response to stress and favorite food cues, and that some differences relate to clinically relevant factors such as body mass index.
 Analysis for potential gender differences continues.

 Sex-specific brain white matter integrity in prenatally drug-exposed youth: Investigation continues into the influence of gender and prenatal cocaine exposure on the integrity of white matter – the circuitry in the brain that plays a large role in regulating mood – and their relationship to temperament measures, including impulsivity, and behavioral inhibition and activation.

 Recent Research Core Findings

-Our Addictive Behaviors Core is examining gender-related questions in a number of addictive behaviors, including smoking, overeating and gambling, as well as alcohol and other substance use.
-The key questions being investigated include:
+Our Addictive Behaviors Research Core investigates gender-related questions in a number of addictive behaviors, including smoking, alcohol and drug use, overeating, gambling, sex and Internet use.
+Key questions include:

 How do girls and women develop problems with addictive behaviors?